ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

 - **Interactive Elements:** Interactive buttons that highlight when hovered, drop-down menus for categories, and a filter system for research-based articles.
 - **Content Sections:** Well-organized areas with headings, short descriptions, and clear calls to action for further reading or interaction.
 - **Responsive Design:** Mobile-friendly layout that adjusts content for different screen sizes and orientations.

-The UI will be **comprehensive, detailed, and well-documented**, with wireframes showing navigation and user interactions.
+(Prototypes will be created using Figma.)
 ---

 ## **4. Information Architecture and Technical Design**